|3. How to reduce product breakage in pneumatic conveying|

 There is no typical value of breakage nor can it be calculated a priori.
 Trials should be carried out to estimate it.
-Now the attrition is directly linked to the impact of the solids towards the conveying pipe, thus it can be reduced by applying the following measures :
+Now the attrition is directly linked to the impact of the solids towards the conveying pipe, thus it can be reduced and controlled by applying the following measures :

 - Reduce the conveying velocity.
 In design, the conveying velocity should be minimized and confirm through pilot plant trials.
 For existing installation, it is often observed that the conveying velocity is way above its optimal, it is then possible, if the blower is on VFD, to progressively correct the air flow rate, observing the behavior of the line, and find an optimum.

 - If possible, switch to dense phase conveying, which offers significantly lower air conveying velocity compared to dilute phase.

 - Reduce the number of bends, especially in dilute phase.
 Bends are the main contributor to product breakage and every bends avoided will save the product from damages.
 At design stage, it is sometimes better to consider a slightly longer pipe layout but with less bends, rather than having a short pipe but turning around every equipment.